 PREPARING YOUR PAPER

 The OSG Postprints follow the 2018 JAIC Style Guide, with the exception that first person voice and active tense are encouraged when appropriate.
-Please reference the Chicago Manual of Style, 16th edition for questions not specifically addressed by the Style Guide.
+IUPAC nomenclature should be used for chemicals that do not have an accepted common name.
+Please reference the Chicago Manual of Style, 16th edition for any questions not specifically addressed by the Style Guide.